mikkokotola/webcodingforbeginners/README.md

 ## Time requirement for the course
 Our initial estimate is that it it possible to complete the pre-work part in 3-8 hours and to build the population graphs app in about one working day (8 hours).
 This assumes no previous programming experience, but does assume that you are comfortable using a computer and a browser.

-## Completing the course and feedback
+## Completing the course
 If you wish to complete the course, follow the instructions for submitting your files at the end of the material.
-All finishers will get a diploma.
+All finishers will get a course certificate.
 If you want to do the course just for learning, you can follow the material, do the quizzes and give feedback but skip submitting your files.

 The quizzes in the material are meant to support your learning.
 The results are collected only anonymously.
 Completing the quizzes is not required for completing the course.

+## Data privacy
-The feedback for the course is collected anonymously.
-Giving feedback is optional.

-The quizzes and the feedback are implemented using Microsoft Forms and the anonymous data is saved by Sympa.
+The quiz answers and feedback for the course are collected anonymously.
+Filling in quizzes and giving feedback is optional.
+The quizzes and the feedback are implemented using Microsoft Forms.

+The course submission form and willingness to demo form include personal data (name, e-mail).
+[Privacy policy](./privacy_policy.md) is available.

 ## Beta testers
 Thank you for volunteering to take part in the beta test!
 The deadline for completing the course in the beta phase is **Monday 13.4.2020**.
 If possible, we hope you can do it already before that, so we can fully utilize your feedback to improve the course before the release.